Malaysia will be a launch member of the ETIAS

 The ETIAS program was approved in 2016, and will take four years to develop the required systems that would tie in with existing immigration databases and other security data to provide a seamless new screening tool across the participating European countries.

-In the year 2021, citizens from Malaysia will be required to complete an ETIAS application prior to boarding an aircraft for Europe, and this includes travellers who will only be transiting in Europe en route to other destinations.
+In the year 2024, citizens from Malaysia will be required to complete an ETIAS application prior to boarding an aircraft, sea carrier, or coach vehicle for Europe, and this includes travellers who will only be transiting in Europe en route to other destinations.

 It is advised that Malaysian citizens complete their ETIAS application 96 hours prior to their departure date.
 Full details can be found by visiting the ETIAS requirements page or the ETIAS FAQ's.
 It is advised to review these pages prior to starting an ETIAS application to avoid any delays or the risk of an ETIAS being refused.

-Starting in 2021, it will be a requirement to be a full Malaysian citizen before applying for an ETIAS, so travellers holding a passport or travel document with a different status such as a Malaysian subject, Malaysian overseas citizen or Malaysian protected person will be required to apply for a full Schengen visitor visa, and not an ETIAS.
+Starting in 2024, it will be a requirement to be a full Malaysian citizen before applying for an ETIAS, so travellers holding a passport or travel document with a different status may be required to apply for a full Schengen visitor visa, and not an ETIAS.